JorisPianezze/mesonh_beta_test_guide/docs/source/external_ressources/external_data/surface_data.rst

-Surface data
+Physiographic invariant surface data
 ================================================

-Surface data are necessary if you want to prepare idealised and/or real case study above realistic surface using PREP_PGD program.
+Physiographic invariant surface data are necessary if you want to prepare idealised and/or real case study above realistic surface using PREP_PGD program.
 For that purpose, you need 4 files : topography, soil texture and land user, all of them with hdr and dir suffixes.
 The disk space required to store the files is about 3 Go.

 Download